 However, there are two other GameObjects: Main Camera and Directional Light.
 Remember how Unity creates these by default?
 Yes, these are also GameObjects.

 Yet, there are even more GameObjects.
-You’ll notice that there are disclosure triangles to the left of the GameObjects you imported.
+You’ll notice that there are disclosure triangles to the left of the GameObjects that you imported.

-Holding down the Alt button on PC or Option on Mac, click each disclosure triangle.
+Holding down the Alt button on PC, or Option on Mac, click each disclosure triangle.

 - GameObjects can contain other GameObjects.
 On a base level, this useful behavior allows organizing and parenting of GameObjects that are related to each other.
 More importantly, changes to parent GameObjects may affect their children — more on this in just a moment.